hassan-salloum/HackersPlayground/README.md

 InvokeReflective-Ncat: this is a simple designe to reflectively inject the NCAT in the targe memory and compromise the target via a bind shell
 We can evade A/V by removing all comments and renaming/obfuscating functions from Invoke-ReflectivePEInjection code.
 And evading IDS by doing a XOR obfuscation/de-obfuscation for the attack’s stage payload.

+---

+**Happy Hacking! 🔥**